ElazarK/content-docs/playbooks/Detonate_File_SNDBOX.md

-Detonates a file using the `SNDBOX`.
+Detonates a file using the SNDBOX.

 Advanced Threat Defense supports the following File Types: